The Bank of America® Cash Rewards credit card was last updated 12.02.2019.

 There is no annual fee.
 Also, Discover matches your cash back rewards dollar for dollar at the end of your first year.
 Remember, balance transfers do not earn rewards.

 To get the most out of this card after your introductory APR expires, pay attention to Discover’s cashback calendar to earn 5% cash back in rotating categories throughout the year, up to $1,500 in purchases each quarter, after activation.
 You’ll also get 1% on everything else, making Discover it Balance Transfer a good card to hold onto.

 If you’re serious about getting out of debt, the Wells Fargo Platinum card can help you with financial planning tools.
 Use the My Money Map budget and spending-management system to track where your money goes and to ensure you make large enough payments to pay off your qualifying balance transfer and purchases before the 18-month introductory 0% APR expires.
 The variable APR after the introductory period expires ranges from 15.49%-24.99%, so this is not an ideal card to carry a balance.

 If you’re going to transfer a balance from a higher interest credit card, make sure to do it within the first 120 days, when the balance transfer fee is 3% ($5 minimum); after that, it rises to 5% ($5 minimum).

 If you are looking to get your finances under control, the Wells Fargo Platinum card can help you do it.
-There is no annual fee and some handy perks, such as cellphone coverage and free access to your FICO score to help you manage your credit.
+There is no annual fee and some handy perks, such as cellphone protection and easy access to your FICO® Credit Score with Wells Fargo Online® to help you manage your credit.